 Leveraging technological benefits of the marketplace

-The eCommerce software on which the marketplace is based on can have the features that can help in onboarding vendors.
-Read ahead to find out how the technological benefits of the right software can assist in attracting vendors to the marketplace.
+The multi-vendor eCommerce software on which the marketplace is built must have the features that can help in onboarding vendors.
+Read ahead to find out how the technological benefits of the right multi-vendor software can assist in attracting vendors to the marketplace.

 Support for multiple revenue models

-As the owner of the marketplace, one can have the flexibility to earn via subscriptions or commissions or both.
-This will help to formulate a revenue model that is best suited to the marketplace.An appropriate revenue model will help to onboard vendors on the marketplace.
+As the owner of the marketplace, one can have the flexibility to earn via subscriptions or commissions, or both.
+This will help to formulate a revenue model that is best suited to the marketplace.An appropriate revenue model will help to onboard vendors in the marketplace.

 Mobiles are fast becoming the first choice device to shop on eCommerce sites for the majority of buyers.
 Vendors also want their products to be available on marketplaces with mobile applications.
 You should consider an eCommerce software that is responsive for all screens and has mobile applications for both Android and iOS platforms.